|Quick Facts: Correctional Officers and Bailiffs|

 |Moderate-term on-the-job training|

-Correctional officers are responsible for overseeing individuals who have been arrested and are awaiting trial or who have been sentenced to serve time in jail or prison.
+Correctional officers oversee those who have been arrested and are awaiting trial or who have been sentenced to serve time in jail or prison.
 Bailiffs are law enforcement officers who maintain safety and order in courtrooms.

 Correctional officers go through a training academy and then are assigned to a facility for on-the-job training.
 Although qualifications vary by state and agency, all agencies require a high school diploma and have an age requirement.
 Some federal agencies also require some college education or related work experience.

-Employment of correctional officers and bailiffs is projected to decline 7 percent from 2016 to 2026.
+Employment of correctional officers and bailiffs is projected to decline 7 percent from 2018 to 2028.
 State and local budget constraints and prison population levels will determine how many correctional officers are necessary.
 Bailiffs will continue to be needed to keep order in courtrooms.